aicjofs/zencash-swing-wallet-ui/README.md

 2. Building from source code

-   As a start you need to clone the zclassic-swing-wallet-ui Git repository:
+   As a start you need to clone the zencash-swing-wallet-ui Git repository:
    ```
    user@ubuntu:~/build-dir$ git clone https://github.com/aicjofs/zencash-swing-wallet-ui.git
    ```